One, Two, Three: Plot

 In the end, the Hazeltines approve of their new son-in-law, Otto, who Mac learns from Hazeltine will be named the new head of Western European Operations, with a disappointed Mac getting a promotion to VP of Procurement back in Atlanta.
 Mac reconciles with his family at the airport, and to celebrate his promotion, buys them Cokes from a vending machine.
-After handing out the bottles, he discovers that the last one actually is a Pepsi-Cola.
+After handing out the bottles, he discovers that the machine has been stocked with Pepsi-Cola.